 3.15.3.4 Turnover Readiness

-Upon receipt of the Contractor’s certification described in Section 3.15.3.2, PEBA will determine, at PEBA’s discretion, whether the System is ready for turnover to PEBA.
-Upon PEBA’s determination of turnover readiness, PEBA will direct the Contractor in writing to commence System turnover to PEBA.
+Notwithstanding the completion of the training described in Section 3.15.3.2, PEBA may elect that Contractor continue to perform the Maintenance and Support Services, in which case Contractor will continue to do so for the remaining term of the Maintenance and Support Services at the charges set forth herein.
+Alternatively, PEBA will direct the Contractor in writing to commence System turnover to PEBA.

 3.15.3.5